Update April 13, 2015

 - For dependent coverage age 19 or over – Dependent Age 19 to 26 Enrollment/Change Form.
 For a Handicapped Dependent, a Handicapped Dependent Application.
 The accompanying birth certificate(s) must show the parent-child relationship to the insured or his/her spouse.

 - Municipal Enrollment/Change Form (Form-1MUN)

-- Verify that the forms above are completed accurately and completely.
+- Verify that the form above is completed accurately and completely.
 Ensure that the employee has checked the information entered on his/her forms, and has signed and dated all forms.
 Be sure to indicate the date of hire and agency/division number.

-- Photocopy completed GIC forms and file them in the employee’s personnel file.
+- Photocopy completed GIC form and file it in the employee’s personnel file.

 - Send all other original signed forms to the GIC by the Annual Enrollment deadline.

 The employee should be automatically enrolled in pre-tax health insurance deductions unless he/she opts out of participating.
 This is known as a Section 125 Plan.